4IceG/4IceG/README.md

 ## <img src="https://raw.githubusercontent.com/4IceG/Personal_data/master/dooffy_design_icons_EU_flags_United_Kingdom.png" height="24"> Hi 👋

 My name is Rafał (nickname: IceG), welcome on my Github.
-I have been a user and fan of Openwrt for several years.
+I have been a user and fan of OpenWrt for several years.
 If you have 3G / 4G / LTE / LTE-A / 5G mobile internet, the applications collected from me may be useful to you.
 <h4 align="left theme=dark">How to reach me:</h4>
 Look for me on eko.one.pl forum.